SAM BANKMAN-FRIED: THE NARRATIVE IS BEST DELIVERED BY THE DEFENDANT

-ONE HOPES LAWYERS ARE HERE TO PROVIDE HONEST AND POSSIBLY DIFFICULT TRUTHS
+LAWYERS ARE TO PROVIDE HONEST AND POSSIBLY DIFFICULT TRUTHS

-BUT, WRITING SBF’S NARRATIVE INTO THEIR MEMORANDUM IS, IN THE END, MEANINGLESS AND FELL ON DEAF EARS.
-WHY?
+HOWEVER, WRITING SBF’S NARRATIVE INTO THEIR MEMORANDUM FELL ON DEAF EARS.

 Judges want to learn why the person broke the law.
 They already know that,